 Each notification increases the dopamine levels in the brain that leads to happiness and predicts an unexpected reward.

-Due to the addiction that most of the people seem to have with social media, a large number of businesses have started to take disciplinary actions against the employees for misusing social media, and because of this, more employers have begun to monitor their employees and have made strict policies regarding social media use at the office.Social Media Monitoring Apps - Could They Help Create A More Productive And Happier You?Click To Tweet
+Due to the addiction that most people seem to have with social media, a large number of businesses have started to take disciplinary actions against the employees for misusing social media, and because of this, more employers have begun to monitor their employees and have made strict policies regarding social media use at the office.Social Media Monitoring Apps - Could They Help Create A More Productive And Happier You?Click To Tweet

 Various studies show that social media apps and sites are the biggest distraction at work.